shivanireddy/shivanireddy/README.md

 ### Hi there 👋, my name is Shivani
 #### Software Developer | Data Analyst | Quality Assurance
-I'm a Computer Science Graduate Student with almost 2 yrs of experience (incl. internships) in software development and I have always delivered products based on customer-centric solutions within the stipulated time.
+I'm a Computer Science Graduate Student with almost 1.5 yrs of experience (incl. internships) in software development and I have always delivered products based on customer-centric solutions within the stipulated time.
 I have a practical understanding of databases, programming languages, and working with large datasets.

-Skills: Java / Python / HTML / CSS / JavaScript / React / Spring / Docker / Data Analysis / Selenium
+Skills: Java / Python / HTML / CSS / JavaScript / React / Spring / Data Analysis / Selenium

-- 🔭 I’m currently working on web development projects and grinding leetcode
+- 🔭 I’m currently working on web development projects
 - 🌱 I’m currently learning Spring Boot by building projects
 - 👯 I’m looking to collaborate on any web development or data science projects or leetcode study-buddy
 - 📫 How to reach me: hireshivanirdy@gmail.com